 What I mean by the conditioned self is everything we have accumulated on the way to becoming who we are: our personality patterns, our past experiences, our gender and cultural conditioning, the beliefs we absorbed about who we should be and how we should live.
 The conditioned self is not the enemy.
 It helped us survive and adapt.
 But it was never designed to help us thrive.
 And until we understand it, it quietly runs the show.

 The process of integration involves cultivating self-love, forgiveness, and compassion, and becoming more aware of the impact our families and conditioning have had on us.
-This is the grow up work.
-Not dramatic or performative, but honest and patient.
-It requires intention, curiosity, and a willingness to be with what is difficult.

 As we journey through the past, we also uncover the golden threads: the experiences that give us clues about our true path.
 What are our unique gifts?
 What has brought meaning even in hard times?
 What has always called to us beneath the noise of expectation?